KxSystems/docs/docs/ml/automl/userguide/preproc.md

 ### Symbol encoding

-In the FRESH and all non-FRESH example symbol columns are encoded as follows,
+In the FRESH and all non-FRESH example symbol columns are encoded as follows:

 -  If there are less than 10 unique symbols in a particular column the data is one-hot encoded.
 -  If a column contains more than 10 unique symbols the values are frequency encoded

-The following example shows the application of this encoding for two columns which between the two of them meet both of the above criteria
+The following example shows the application of this encoding for two columns which between the two of them meet both of the above criteria.

 ```q
 q).aml.i.symencode[x;10]